 Can a Company Still Trade When in Liquidation?

 The first thing to realise about trading out is that, if the company has actually crossed the threshold of insolvency, it is not an option.
 Once a company has entered the state of insolvency, directors have a legal right to put the interests of creditors first.
-With that in mind, insolvent companies should cease trading immediately or risk penalties including fines, directorial disqualification and even personal liability for corporate debts as per the Insolvency Act 1986
+With that in mind, insolvent limited company should cease trading immediately or risk penalties including fines, directorial disqualification and even personal liability for corporate debts as per the Insolvency Act 1986

 Informal negotiations with creditors